Federated Visualization: A Privacy-preserving Strategy for Aggregated Visual Query: Discussion

 \section{Discussion}

 Below, we discuss our work in terms of generality, privacy-preserving and performance.
 We also summarize the limitations and suggest directions for further work.

-\textbf{Generality.} Case studies on heatmap, ODMap, and calendar heatmap verify the effectiveness of our approach.
-Actually, our approach is applicable to all visualization charts that can be generated through data aggregation (average and addition).
+\textbf{Generality.} Case studies on several visual forms verify the effectiveness of our approach.
+Actually, our approach is applicable to all visualization charts that can be generated through data aggregation (mean and addition).
 Essentially, our approach aggregates visual features from each client without obtaining the specific raw data of each client.
 This means that if visual features of a chart can be obtained by summing data attributes, privacy-preserving visualization is feasible.
 For example, creating a pie chart needs to count the amount of data items for corresponding sectors from clients.

-The prediction-based scheme has a better generality than the query-based scheme.
-In particular, the query-based scheme may yield less accuracy when there are missed attribute values.
+The \textit{prediction-based} scheme has a better generality than the \textit{query-based} scheme.
+In particular, the \textit{query-based} scheme may yield less accuracy when there are missed attribute values.
 For example, the server needs to use data from three clients ($C_1$,$C_2$,$C_3$) to visualize the probability of two events $E_A$ and $E_B$.
 Both the data held by $C_1$ and $C_2$ can be used to calculate the probability of two events, while $C_3$ can only obtain the probability of $E_A$ and does not know the probability of $E_B$.
-In this case, the query-based scheme with which each client needs to send all visual features does not work.
+In this case, the \textit{query-based} scheme with which each client needs to send all visual features does not work.
 If the probability of $E_B$ is set to be zero by $C_3$ to complement all visual features to participate in federated visualization, the overall accuracy decreases, because the client does not know the probability of $E_B$.
-In contrast, the prediction-based scheme works in this scenario.
+In contrast, the \textit{prediction-based} scheme works in this scenario.
 If some attribute values are missing in a client, the client only employs existing data for local training.
 The missing data does not affect accuracy.